yellaham/yellaham.github.io/_pages/ese-531/lecture-1.md

 Therefore: $E[Y] \geq h \cdot P(Y \geq h)$ ⟹ $P(Y \geq h) \leq \frac{E[Y]}{h}$ □

+Markov's inequality gives us our first probabilistic bound, but it's quite loose.
+We can do better if we know something about the variance of our random variable.

 ### Theorem: Chebyshev's Inequality

 Let $Y$ be a random variable with finite non-zero variance $\sigma^2$.
 Then for any $k > 0$: